- HIGH FLOW NASAL OXYGEN:AN ANESTHESIA GAME-CHANGER - 15 Nov 2023

-Your 4-year-old son Jake snores and has enlarged tonsils.
-Your pediatrician refers you to an ear, nose, and throat (ENT) specialist.
-The ENT specialist recommends tonsillectomy, and schedules Jake for tonsillectomy for next Friday morning.
+Your 4-year-old son Jake is scheduled for a tonsillectomy next Friday morning.
 Who will do Jake’s anesthesia, and how will the anesthesia care be done?

 Jake may or may not be diagnosed with Obstructive Sleep Apnea (OSA), based on his history of snoring.
 Most children who snore and have enlarged tonsils are not subjected to a formal sleep study.
 In a formal sleep study, doctors attach monitors such as pulse oximeters and apnea monitors to the child during a night’s sleep, to determine how often the child stops breathing during sleep and how low the oxygen level in his or her arterial blood drops during disordered sleep.
 A sleep study is commonly done for adults with suspected OSA, but not commonly ordered in children.